heyitsbench/mod-worgoblin/README.md

 `git apply --ignore-space-change --ignore-whitespace modules/mod-worgoblin/worgoblin.patch`

 Or you can do it manually through a text editor of your choice by changing the lines required where a "-" indicates the original line and a "+" indicates the change necessary.
+Where to find the specific lines can be found after the @@ before each change, where it states the line number.
 There are a total of seven lines to change and one line to add.

 ### 2) Replace the DBC files in your AzerothCore Data directory with the ones provided in [DBFilesClient](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents/DBFilesClient).